Seahawks position review: How will the Seahawks address their inconsistent pass rush? Should they re-sign Rasheem Green?

 Or, if they’re looking to kick-start the pass rush with a more proven fire-starter, would they be better off paying top dollar for someone like Chandler Jones?
 Would they consider a reunion with, gulp, Jadeveon Clowney?

-Green isn’t the same type of edge rusher as Taylor, and he maybe never blossom into a double-digit sack master.
-But Green’s size and versatility makes him a nice fit throughout the defensive line, and you would think the Seahawks have to try bring Green back if they can.
+Green isn’t the same type of edge rusher as Taylor, and he maybe never blossoms into a double-digit sack master.
+But Green’s size and versatility make him a nice fit throughout the defensive line, and you would think the Seahawks have to try bring back Green if they can.

 After working through the growing pains in his first three seasons — when Green had just seven total sacks — Seattle, no doubt, would hate to see him leave and play the prime of his career elsewhere.